 And so Dixon, a kid from the inner-city who’d never touched a golf club or even been on a course, found my name as the co-author of the Golf Digest column “Golf Saved My Life” and wrote me a letter.
-I investigated his case and became convinced of his innocence of the murder for which he was serving 39 years to life, and the snowball of media attention and advocacy required to overturn a conviction in the United States without DNA evidence, lurched forward.
+I investigated his case and became convinced of his innocence of the murder for which he’d been sentenced 39 years to life, and the snowball of media attention and advocacy required to overturn a conviction in the United States without DNA evidence, lurched forward.

-The gulf between seeing a location in the flesh versus a photo is, it goes without saying, too wide to belabor.
-Dixon traveled to Augusta to physically experience his subject, these golf holes that captivated his mind more than any others, that he would draw more than a dozen times in various scales before he was released.
+The gulf between seeing a location in the flesh versus a photo is too wide to belabor.
+Dixon had traveled here to physically experience his subject, this particular parcel of manicured land that had captivated his mind more than any other, that he would draw more than a dozen times in various scales before he was released (His masterwork, a composite of nine smaller panels to accommodate the physical constraints of drawing in his cell, is five feet by five feet.).
 But he found that what makes the Masters is the people as much as the place.

 Mark Steinberg, agent of Tiger Woods, is under the big tree, and I wedge myself between a conversation to make the introduction.
 I try to explain 27 years of wrongful conviction in 30 seconds, but Dixon’s smile says it all.
 “This is the best meeting I’ve had all week,” Steinberg says, “and I’ve had a lot of meetings.”